Alexandre-io/homeassistant-vcontrol/vcontrold/DOCS.md

 ## Configuration

 ### Add-On Configuration
-In the configuration section, you need to set the USB/TTY device that uses an **Optolink** interface to connect to the **Vitodens** device.
+In the configuration section, you have 2 choices to connect to your **Vitodens** device using an an **Optolink** interface:
+1. For a locally connected **Optolink** cable, set the USB/TTY device.
+The add-on will pass through that USB port run **vcontrold** locally inside docker.
+2. For a remotely running **vcontrold** (e.g. RPi connected to your **Vitodens** device), select its hostname and port (_Vcontrold host/port_).
+These settings are by default set to localhost:3002.

 Select a _refresh rate_ that defines the interval used for polling your device and the _device id_ (typically also seen in the device identifier string) which is used to select the correct mapping for the commands that are executed.

 The commands section can be edited and extended in YAML mode, e.g.
 ```yaml